The Middle School Color Guard Camp at the Music For All Summer Symposium offers a week-long, immersive camp experience for

 middle school color guard students.
 Students will spend a fun, exciting, and educational week with expert instructors and fellow middle school campers from around the country.
 Designed from the ground up with the middle school student in mind, students will grow as spinners, dancers, performers, and individuals.
 Their experience will be positively life-changing!

-The middle school color guard track is designed for students entering 7th and 8th grade who are relatively new to the color guard activity.
+The middle school color guard camp is designed for students entering 7th and 8th grade who are relatively new to the color guard activity.
 Beginners and students with one season of experience are encouraged and welcome to attend.

 • Professional, student-centered faculty

 • Daily instruction in flag and dance technique

 • Evening concerts including DCI Central Indiana Show

 • Separate dining/dorm facilities for Middle School students

 • 24-hour supervision by counselors/SWAG Team*